dingliu/grp-session-arm-template/README.md

 ```
 .
 ├── LICENSE
-├── README.md              // This README file.
+├── README.md              // This README file
-├── azure-pipeline.yaml    // Azure DevOps pipeline definition.
+├── azure-pipeline.yaml    // Azure DevOps pipeline definition
+├── kubectl-step.yml       // Repeatable step definition for pipeline
 ├── cluster-arm
-│   ├── // ARM templates for an AKS cluster and its resource group.
+│   ├── // ARM templates for an AKS cluster and its resource group
 │   └── ...
 ├── cluster-manifests
 │   ├── // Kubernetes manifests for hello-app. (from GKE example)